johannanguyen/fetal_health/description.md

 <h2>Tasks</h2>

-- <s>Present a visual distribution of the 3 classes.</s> Is the data balanced?
+- Present a visual distribution of the 3 classes.</s> Is the data balanced?
 How do you plan to circumvent the data imbalance problem, if there is one?
 (Hint: stratification needs to be included.)
 (1)

-   <s>- Histogram</s>
-    - Oversampling/undersampling
-    - Data imbalance: unequal distribution of class labels

-- <s>Present 10 features that are most reflective to fetal health conditions (there are more than one way of selecting features and any of these are acceptable).</s> Present if the correlation is statistically significant (using 95% and 90% critical values).
+- Present 10 features that are most reflective to fetal health conditions (there are more than one way of selecting features and any of these are acceptable).
+Present if the correlation is statistically significant (using 95% and 90% critical values).
 (2)
-  <s>- Correlation function (feature / fetal_health) </s>

-- <s>Develop two different models to classify CTG features into the three fetal health states (I intentionally did not name which two models.
+- Develop two different models to classify CTG features into the three fetal health states (I intentionally did not name which two models.
 Note that this is a multiclass problem that can also be treated as regression, since the labels are numeric.)
-(2+2) </s>
+(2+2)
-  - Linear Regression
-  - <s>Decision Tree Classifier</s>

 - Visually present the confusion matrix (1)
   - TP, FP, TN, FN